igncp/sketchbook/Readme.md

 ## Local usage

-- `node app.js` to serve the application, using 8081 by default
+- `npm serve` to serve the application, using 8080 by default
-- `make build` or `make watch` To compile the javascript and styles
+- `npm build-dev` To compile the javascript and styles

-- `./scripts/` In this directory there can be found some helpers scripts which require Python
+## Development

+It assumes that you have the repository `diagrams-collection` at the same level as `sketchbook`

 ## Author and License
 Ignacio Carbajo · MIT